 I remember the time when I enrolled in my first school in Sri Lanka, in 2002.
 My class teacher was confused and apprehensive about how I could handle it in a 'normal' mainstream classroom.
 My classmates were curious about the device I wore in my ears.
 But today, I will focus on the teachers and lecturers who don’t have the proper resources to teach a deaf student.

-In Sri Lanka, most of the government schools and state universities do not have resources to accommodate all the students, and most of the schools do not have the proper facilities.
-In the end, students with disabilities face the brunt of the education system as the schools cannot provide for them.
+In Sri Lanka, most of the government schools and state universities do not have resources to accommodate all the students, and most of the schools do not have proper facilities.
+In the end, disabled students face the brunt of the education system as the schools cannot provide for them.
 Like my classroom teacher, they would be apprehensive of any student with disabilities.
 Today, I thought about how best the teachers and lecturers can accommodate deaf students with a lack of resources in Sri Lankan schools and universities.

 As a new term or semester starts, I wish the lectures in state universities are briefed if they get students of any disabilities.
 Please try to read and educate yourself about their disabilities.
 The internet is at your fingertips.
 But in the case of teachers, they get to know if they have a disabled child only on the day the child attends their classroom along with the parents.
 It is where the opportunity presents itself, you can talk to the parents and get to know the extra details about the child.